Health Library

 Be careful about non-prescription ("over-the-counter") products advertised to help with weight loss:

-● There is also an over-the-counter version of a prescription medicine called orlistat (brand name: Alli).
-It is probably safe to try, but it can cause unwanted side effects, such as cramps, burping, and gas.
+There is also an over-the-counter version of a prescription medicine called orlistat (brand name: Alli).
+Even though you can get this medicine without a prescription, talk to your doctor before taking it.
+Orlistat can be a good option for some people, but it has risks.
+It can also cause unwanted side effects, such as cramps, burping, and gas.

-● Some weight loss medicines are sold over the internet.
-But they can contain harmful ingredients and be unsafe.
+Some weight loss medicines are sold over the internet.
+But they can contain harmful ingredients and can be unsafe.

 How does weight loss surgery work?

-Weight loss surgery is not an option for everyone.
+Each type of weight loss surgery is different, and each has different benefits and risks.
 If you are thinking about surgery, your doctor can talk to you about your situation and options.
-They can also talk to you about the risks and benefits of surgery.
+They can also talk to you about the risks and benefits of each type of surgery (table 1).

 How do I decide if weight loss treatment is right for me?